nim-lang/Nim/doc/manual.md

 --------

-Procedures can appear at the top level in a module as well as inside other scopes, in which case they are called nested procs.
-A nested proc can access local variables from its enclosing scope and if it does so it becomes a closure.
+Procedures can appear at the top level in a module as well as inside other scopes, in which case they are called nested procedures.
+A nested procedure can access local variables from its enclosing scope and if it does so it becomes a closure.
 Any captured variables are stored in a hidden additional argument to the closure (its environment) and they are accessed by reference by both